Do you need an unfollow app?

 People who follow you will believe you are a winner and want to follow you when they see your number of followers is higher than the number of people you follow.

-The BandWagon effect states that people want to follow people they perceive to be winners.
+The Herd Mentality states that people want to follow people they perceive to be winners.
 Your ratio of people you follow to people who follow you will give your potential followers the social proof they need to follow your account.

 If you need an unfollow app for the following social media sites, you’ve come to the right place: